Samia Suluhu Hassan Biography: Age, Husband, Children, Education, Political Career -Pindula

 Tayananiswa (talk | contribs)

-Samia and her husband have four children with one, [[Mwanu Hafidh Ameir]], who is currently a member of Zanzibar House of Representatives.<ref name="B"/>
+Samia and her husband have four children with , [[Mwanu Hafidh Ameir]], who is currently a member of Zanzibar House of Representatives.<ref name="B

 |+